ChesterHub/RFLCTT/README.md

 ## Enter RFLCT
 Rather than build a another productivity app, we approached this problem from a place that takes up most of the morning ritual: the bathroom.
 And where exactly do you hack a bathroom?
 Why, the mirror of course.

 **RFLCT** is a voice activated smart mirror that uses facial recognition to recognize a user and display helpful information in a beautiful inteface.
-It was a Dev Bootcamp final project based on Magic Mirror, an open source modular smart mirror platform.
+It was a Dev Bootcamp final project based on <a href= "https://github.com/MichMich/MagicMirror">Magic Mirror</a>, an open source modular smart mirror platform.

 ## So what does it do?
 RFLCTT has two modes: a default mode and a user mode.